Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Intuitive arguments

-Thus, if $\sigma_{\epsilon}$ is finite then the average $\overline{|G|}$ of $|G_{ij}|$ over all separations $|i-j|$ will be non-vanishing.
-More broadly, similar considerations apply to intensive quantities of the form $q=\frac{1}{N} \sum_{i} q_{i}$ that must have a sharp value in thermodynamic equilibrium.
-Thus, generally, if $q$ broadens as some parameters are varied, there must be finite connected correlations $(\langle q_{i} q_{j} \rangle - \langle q_{i} \rangle \langle q_{j} \rangle)$ even when $|i-j| \to \infty$.
-Identical conclusions to the ones presented above may be drawn for systems that end in thermodynamic equilibrium (instead of starting from equilibrium) while experiencing a finite rate of change of their energy density at earlier times at which Eq. (\ref{central}) will hold.
 Empirically, in cases of experimental relevance, as in, e.g., cooling or heating a material, if the rate of change of its temperature (or energy density) is finite then Eq. (\ref{central}) will hold.
 Although heat (and other) currents associated with various intensive quantities $q$ traverse material surfaces, experimentally, even for thermodynamically large systems, the rate of change of energy density $\epsilon$, and other intensive quantities $q$ can be readily made finite, i.e., $dq/dt = {\cal{O}}(1)$.
-This common experimentally relevant situation of finite heat or other rate of change $dq/dt$ in macroscopic finite size ($N \gg 1$) samples is the focus of our attention \cite{extensive}.
-We nonetheless remark that if the energy density (or other intensive parameter) exchange rate are dominated by contributions in Eq. (\ref{central}) with $i$ and $j$ close to the surface then $dq/dt = {\cal{O}}(1/L)$ and the average connected correlator for arbitrarily far separated sites $i$ and $j$ will be bounded by $\overline{|G|} \ge {\cal{O}}(N^{-2/d})$ \cite{explain-similar}.
-As we will emphasize in Section \ref{2-Ham}, in order to achieve a finite rate of change of any intensive quantity (including that of the energy density $d\epsilon/dt$ (or, equivalently, of the measured temperature $dT/dt$)), the coupling between the system and its surroundings must be extensive \cite{extensive}.
+This common experimentally relevant situation of finite heat or other rate of change $dq/dt$ in macroscopic finite size ($N \gg 1$) samples is the focus of our attention (see \ref{extensive}).
+We nonetheless remark that if the energy density (or other intensive parameter) exchange rate are dominated by contributions in Eq. (\ref{central}) with $i$ and $j$ close to the surface then $dq/dt = {\cal{O}}(1/L)$ and the average connected correlator associated with $q$ for arbitrarily far separated sites $i$ and $j$ will be bounded by $\overline{G_{q}} \ge {\cal{O}}(N^{-2/d})$ \cite{explain-similar}.
+As we will further emphasize in Section \ref{2-Ham} (as will formally follow therein, e.g., from the Heisenberg picture Eq. (\ref{HHtH}) or its Ehrenfest theorem analog in the Schrodinger picture), in order to achieve a finite rate of change of any intensive quantity (including that of the energy density $d\epsilon/dt$ (or, equivalently, of the measured temperature $dT/dt$)), {\it the coupling (and correlations) between the system and its surroundings must be extensive} and involve minimal time scales (see \ref{extensive}, \ref{LR_explain}, and \ref{app:triv1}).
 In reality, due to the surface flow of the heat current from the surrounding environment to the system during periods of heating or cooling, the local energy density in the system is generally spatially non--uniform and may depend on the distance to the surrounding external bath from which heat flows to the system.